Below are details of some resources that are specifically aimed at health professionals working with parents and carers.

-- Getting Started -Recipe Booklet for family and baby A pictorial recipe guide detailing how to prepare family meals which are adaptable for weaning.
+- Getting Started – Quick and easy recipes for baby and all the family – A pictorial step by step guide detailing how to prepare family meals which are adaptable for weaning.

 - Healthy Happy Kids – This series of NHS Health Scotland publications for the public and health professionals tackles the issue of child healthy weight.

 - Make & Taste For Tiny Tums – Booklet Quick and easy, no cook snacks and recipes for parents and carers to make with their children.
 For staff working with parents and carers there is a Make and Taste Toolkit

 - Perfect Portions for Toddler Tums – Downloadable resources for Health Professionals working with toddlers.

 - Ten Tantalising Tastes For Tiny Tums This resource contains a number of quick and easy, non-cook recipes that can be used as food activities with small groups of children.

 - Early Years Information Pathway – Health professionals guide through the national information resources available to support effective communication with parents and improve maternal and child health outcomes.